Skip to content

 Creating Custom Plugins

-You can create custom plugins by inheriting from ScaledProcessingPlugin:
+You can create custom plugins by inheriting from ScaledProcessingPlugin and implementing the required hook methods:

 import numpy as np